MyPetLobster/character-chat/README.md

    - If the character does not exist, the program responds with "no" and the program exits.

 3. **Conversation with the Character**:
-   - Users can engage in a conversation with the character, staying true to the character's personality and voice.
+   - Users can engage in a conversation with the character, who will stay true to the character's personality and voice.
    - The AI character responds as the character would, drawing from the source material's context.
    - Users can continue the conversation until they choose to exit.
-   - If users make the character too angry, they may choose to leave the conversation.
+   - If users make the character too angry or uncomfortable, they have the agency to leave the conversation.

 4. **Save Conversations**:
    - Users have the option to save their conversations with the character for later reference.